-The Department offers a wide range of scholarly activities connected with its remit, to which PhD students are highly welcome.
+The Department offers a wide range of scholarly activities connected with its remit, at which PhD students are very welcome.
 These include assorted seminar series, lectures, workshops, conferences, and other events.
-Moreover, the Masters and PhD students have taken on the responsibility of organizing a number of important activities, including the Cambridge Review of International Affairs (CRIA) (https://www.cria.polis.cam.ac.uk/)
+Moreover, the Masters and PhD students have taken on the responsibility of organizing a